-Well Name Geologic Setting/Sensitivity Well 1 (Spring) Appalachian Plateau; Mines - High Sensitivity
+Well Name Geologic Setting/Sensitivity Spring/Mine Appalachian Plateau; Mines - High Sensitivity

-The McDowell County PSD Tidewater water system serves a population of approximately 188 people.
-The supply is from 1 active water source.
+The McDowell County PSD Greenbrier water system serves a population of approximately 165 people.
+The supply is from a single active source well where the source water is from a mine void.
 There are no inactive or abandoned wells present at the facility.
-Total raw water production is approximately 72,000 GPD.
-The water source is located in the Appalachian Plateau Province of West Virginia.
+Total raw water production is unknown due to the system being gravity fed and there is no meter.
+The source water is located in the Appalachian Plateau Province of West Virginia.